datamapio/posmo_one_testing/README.md

 C. Are all places and segments classified correctly?

 Example report:
-"Problem A: I am missing a place from 14:30-15:20.
+"Problem A: I am missing a place on day 2020-06-20 from 14:30-15:20.
 Right now the walking segment extends till 15:20."

 ### 4. Upload images to specify your problem
 You can either send screenshots of your phone or of the web version (https://posmo.datamap.io).
 Pictures normally help to better understand the problem.